What’s to drink?

 I’m hungry!
 Is there anything to eat?

-Yes, there’ll be food and snacks available at all sessions.
+Yes, there’ll be snacks available at all sessions.
 You can buy crisps, pork scratchings and nuts from the bars.
 You can even use your beer card to buy snacks if you wish.

 I’m vegan!
 Will there be beer which is suitable for me?